matiasilva/riscv-soc/README.md

 ### RISC-V decode filter in GTKWave

-Full credits go to [mattvenn](https://github.com/mattvenn/gtkwave-python-filter-process) for their GTKWave filter process that takes RISC-V machine code and transforms it into RV32I assembly for easy visualization in the waveform viewer.
+Full credits go to [mattvenn](https://github.com/mattvenn/gtkwave-python-filter-process) for the initial code for the GTKWave filter process that takes RISC-V machine code and transforms it into RV32I assembly for easy visualization in the waveform viewer.
+It seems in between the time they wrote it and now, differences in `risv64-unknown-elf-as` output have broken it.

 Note to self: the process file needs to be executable!